-Details of parents/carers who will be accompanying the child and any concerns about accompanying adults.
+• Details of parents/carers who will be accompanying the child and any concerns about accompanying adults.

-Whether the child has been or will be video interviewed or whether police photographs will or should be taken.
+• Whether the child has been or will be video interviewed or whether police photographs will or should be taken.

-Place and time for the assessment, agreed by both parties.
+• Place and time for the assessment, agreed by both parties.

-Appendix 3: Summary of Medical Opinion following child protection medical and Immediate Plan
+Appendix 3: Summary of Outcome following Child Protection Medical Examination and Immediate Plan

-Patient details Name: D.O.B: Hospital number: Address:
+Patient details or addressograph Name: D.O.B: Hospital number: Address: